Best ACT Prep Course of 2020

 - 1.10 #6 Barron’s

-Because you already have enough to stress about, I have compiled a list of the top 6 ACT prep courses on the market.
+Because you already have enough to stress about, we have compiled a list of the top 6 ACT prep courses on the market.
 Keep reading for a breakdown of what each one does best and how they compare to each other overall.

 Before diving into my full analysis of the options, take a quick glance at what I think separates the top three choices from the rest of the pack:

 Magoosh nails it when it comes to balancing accessibility, content, and budget.
 With full mobile access to flashcards and customizable practice sets (all backed by a score improvement guarantee and expert writing), you will go into your ACT testing room feeling confident and prepared after completing this course.

 If practice makes perfect, then practice questions make perfect practice.
 Princeton Review brings over 3,200 practice questions to the table, as well as the most options on the market.
 Whether you want to study Self-Paced, Live Online, In-Person, or with a tutor, Princeton Review has a program for you.

 Testive believes that the most useful resource students can have is the support of professional coaches and their guardians.
 The ACT course is entirely Self-Paced, but students are given weekly meetings with coaches as well as daily feedback.
 Testive makes sure you are never on your own when prepping for the ACT.

 Like I said above, Magoosh has knocked it out of the park with their Self-Paced ACT prep course.
 Beginning at just $79 (be sure to use my discount code!), you can have access to 1,200 practice questions, 4 practice exams, a personalized study plan, and email support for up to 12 months.
 But what makes Magoosh even more awesome is that all of this comes jampacked into a fully dedicated mobile app, complete with flashcards, progress tracking, and video lessons.